 Tamarac is a larger medium-sized city located in the state of Florida.
 With a population of 66,721 people and 13 constituent neighborhoods, Tamarac is the 43rd largest community in Florida.

-Tamarac is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Tamarac isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tamarac are a mix of both white- and blue-collar jobs.
 Overall, Tamarac is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Tamarac who work in office and administrative support (17.55%), sales jobs (10.95%), and management occupations (8.27%).